Find Affordable College Courses

 Westminster, CO

-Out-of-state tuition fees for undergraduate students at FRCC are $15,454 per year.
+The average tuition and fees for an out-of-state undergraduate student at FRCC are $15,454 a year.
 The average amount in student loans that health and medical administrative services majors at FRCC take out while working on their Undergraduate Certificate is $19,907.

 Best Health & Medical Administrative Services Colleges by State

-Explore the best health and medical administrative services colleges for a specific state in the Rocky Mountains region.
+Explore the best health and medical administrative services schools for a specific state in the Rocky Mountains region.

 State Degrees Awarded